Rashid Al Leem

+H.E Dr. Rashid Alleem (Arabic: راشد الليم; born Rashid Obaid Juma Alleem) is the former chairman of Sharjah Electricity and Water Authority (SEWA).

+Dr. Alleem has been named one of the Top 25 Most Influential CEOs in the GCC and Top 100 Most Influential Leaders in the Middle East.
+He was awarded an Honorary Professorship by the Academic College of Oxford, UK, for his work in leadership education and community transformation.

+He is also the author of several books, and a speaker.

 Personal life

-He was born on 1 December 1966 to a middle-class family.
-In 1983, he went to abroad for the higher education.
-He completed professional education in abroad.
-After finishing his study, he joined Amoco Oil in 1989.

-In 1989, he received the diploma in petroleum engineering from Azusa Pacific University, Los Angeles.
+He was born on December 1, 1966, to a middle-class family.
+In 1983, he pursued higher education abroad.
+After finishing his studies, he joined Amoco Oil in 1989.
+In 1989, he received the diploma in petroleum engineering from Azusa Pacific University, Los Angeles, US.
 In 2004, he obtained MBA from Atlantic University, Florida and in 2012, he also received PhD degree in management from University of Salford, UK.

-He has also published several books, including My Leadership Secrets and My Green Journey in Hamriyah that details his experience in the free trade zone.
-He has also written several books about his transnational measures in Sharjah Electricity and Water Authority in his capacity as the Chairman, the most popular one being The SEWA Way.
-The Vice-President and Prime Minister of the UAE and Ruler of Dubai Sheikh Mohammed Bin Rashid Al Maktoum, honoured him the title Ambassador of Knowledge of the UAE.
+He has also published several books, including My Leadership Secrets and My Green Journey in Hamriyah that details his experience in the Hamriyah Free Zone.
+He has also written several books about his transnational measures in Sharjah Electricity and Water Authority in his capacity as the Chairman, including The SEWA Way.
+The Vice-President and Prime Minister of the UAE and Ruler of Dubai, Sheikh Mohammed Bin Rashid Al Maktoum, honoured him with the title Ambassador of Knowledge of the UAE.

 Career

-He worked in different companies and institutions as;